-- 1. Under the charter, a Council position becomes vacant if the member of Council is absent from the City for more than 30 days without Council permission or absent from all meetings of the Council within a 60-day period. - 2.
-Members of the Council must advise the City Manager if the member of Council will be unable to attend any regular, special, emergency, or work session meetings, or any assigned committees. - 3.
+- Under the charter, a Council position becomes vacant if the member of Council is absent from the City for more than 30 days without Council permission or absent from all meetings of the Council within a 60-day period.18 - It is the responsibility of each members of Council to advise the City Manager if the member of Council will be unable to attend any regular, special, emergency, or work session meetings, or any assigned committees.
+The member of Council should communicate the absence to the City Manager as soon as reasonably practicable under the circumstances. - 3.
 Attendance at meetings must be in person, by telephone, or other electronic means where the person's voice may be heard.
-The preference of the Council is for all members of Council to attend in person. - 4.
-A member of Council may not attend by telephone, or other electronic means where the person's voice may be heard, more than two consecutive meetings.
-A member of Council appearing by telephone, or other electronic means where the person's voice may be heard, must remain present for the entire meeting, unless it is the result of a malfunction or technical issue out of the control of the Councilor. - 5.
-The City Manager must track each member of Council's attendance at regular, special, emergency, and work session meetings, and assigned committee meetings.
-The City Manager must present to the Council a quarterly report of each member of Council's attendance.
+19 The preference of the Council is for all members of Council to attend in person. - 4.
+A member of Council should not attend by telephone, or other electronic means where the person's voice may be heard, more than two consecutive meetings.
+A member of Council appearing by telephone, or other electronic means where the person's voice may be heard, should remain present for the entire meeting, unless it is the result of a malfunction or technical issue out of the control of the Councilor.